 4. Use body language and gestures

-Body language and gestures are important parts of public speaking.
-Using your hands to gesture and maintaining eye contact can help emphasize certain points and make your speech more dynamic.
-Don’t overdo it with the gestures though, as too much movement can be distracting.
+Body language and gestures play an essential role in public speaking.
+Using your hands and keeping eye contact can highlight key points and make your speech more dynamic.
+However, avoid excessive movement, as it can be distracting.

 5. Speak slowly and clearly

-Mumbling or speaking too quickly will only make it harder for your audience to understand you.
-When you’re speaking without preparation, it’s important to slow down and enunciate your words.
-This will help ensure that your audience catches every point you’re trying to make.
-Confidence is also key, so try to project your voice and speak with conviction.
+Mumbling or speaking too fast makes it difficult for your audience to understand.
+Slow down and enunciate your words, especially when speaking without preparation.
+This helps ensure your audience catches every point.
+Confidence is key, so project your voice and speak with conviction.

 6. Take your time